LLNL/lbann/docs/callbacks/summarize_images.rst

 + Strategy

-  Pointer to the autoencoder strategy or the categorical accuracy strategy.
+  Pointer to the categorical accuracy or the track-sample-ids strategy.

-    - Autoencoder
+    - Track Sample IDs

-      This strategy is to be used with an autoencoder model.
-This strategy will track a given number of images throughout the training process.
+      This strategy is ideally suited to generative applications, allowing users to track fixed samples' progress throughout training.

       .. note:: *There is currenly no built in way to print the original images from the images pulled from the